Loud (TV program): Episode 9 (July 31, 2021)

 Due to the 2020 Summer Olympics, this episode was delayed to 10:45 PM KST to avoid scheduling conflicts.
 The episode starts with a flashback from the premiere episode.
 Later, the contestants meet Lee Seung-gi, the Super Agent.
-3 days later, the fifth round begins.
+Three days later, the fifth round begins.
 In the fifth round, 22 contestants are split into 3 groups and perform individually according to their voting rank.
-There will be a maximum of 10 finalists for each company.
-If each company has less than 10 finalists, those who don't have a casting card will be given a chance to do so.
-When the number of finalists for each company exceeds 10, those who don't have a casting card are eliminated.
-5 contestants from Group 1 performed first.
-The episode ends with the results of the global fan poll from the previous week, with Lee Gye-hun staying in 1st place.
+There will be a maximum of ten finalists for each company.
+If each company has fewer than ten finalists, those who do not have a casting card will be given a chance to do so.
+When the number of finalists for each company exceeds ten, those who do not have a casting card are eliminated.
+Five contestants from Group 1 performed first.
+The episode ends with the results of the global fan poll from the previous week, with Lee Gye-hun staying in first place.

 Episode 10 (August 7, 2021)

 Due to the 2020 Summer Olympics ending the day after, the rest of this program has returned to its normal schedule.
 The fifth round continues with individual performances by the remaining Group 1 members and Group 2.
-By the end of this episode, there are 4 finalists under JYP Entertainment while P Nation has 6.
-The episode ends with the results of the global fan poll from the previous week, with Keiju Okamoto replacing Lee Gye-hun in 1st place.
+By the end of this episode, there are four finalists under JYP Entertainment while P Nation has six.
+The episode ends with the results of the global fan poll from the previous week, with Keiju Okamoto replacing Lee Gye-hun in first place.

 Episode 11 (August 14, 2021)

 The fifth round continues with individual performances by Woo Kyung-jun of Group 2 and all Group 3 members.
 After the final performance, Psy and Park Jin-young will deliberate and pick one or two nominees or neither to join the casting teams.
 Psy chooses Jang Hyun-soo and Koki Tanaka into his team while Park Jin-young only chooses Kang Hyun-woo leaving Lim Kyoung-mun, Kim Min-seoung, and Lee Su-jae to be eliminated.
-By the end of this episode, there are 9 finalists under JYP Entertainment while P Nation has 10.
-The episode ends with the results of the global fan poll from the previous week, with Lee Gye-hun replacing Keiju Okamoto in 1st place.
+By the end of this episode, there are nine finalists under JYP Entertainment while P Nation has ten.
+The episode ends with the results of the global fan poll from the previous week, with Lee Gye-hun replacing Keiju Okamoto in first place.